alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-16-0006-dolly-the-sheep-zoomed.md

 Understanding and practicing Dolly Zoom.
 Also playing around with the array modifier.

 3D cameras and compositing is hard.
-Lighting is even harder, but I still haven’t studied anything related to lights.
+Lighting is even harder, but I still haven't studied anything related to lights.

-Also, why did the sheep got “broken” geometry when rendering?
+Also, why did the sheep got "broken" geometry when rendering?

 **Sheep Mode**l: Sheep Family by JessSwynn [https://skfb.ly/6V8W8](https://skfb.ly/6V8W8)